 While you will require a fair amount of materials, at least they are all relatively inexpensive.

 You will first have to determine which polyurethane you will be using; you may have to do a little brand research before making this decision.
 Look out for a brand that gives you all the details in terms of storage requirements and what chemicals are included.
-Try selecting a product who’s manufacturers offer telephonic assistance, incase you require it.
+Try selecting a product whose manufacturers offer telephonic assistance in case you require it.

-You will also require 220 grit sandpaper to use between coats and a pole sander.
+You will also require 220-grit sandpaper to use between coats as well as a pole sander.
 If you do not already own a pole sander and aren’t eager to purchase one, you can make one using a broom handle and a sanding block.

-You will also require lambswool or synthetic applicator, and urethane rated brushes.
+You will also require lambswool or another synthetic applicator, and urethane-rated brushes.
 To get into the corners and doorjambs you can use a T-bar.
-If you are using a T-bar, we suggest a water-based formula as this works best, if not we then suggest purchasing a roller instead.
+If you are using a T-bar, we suggest a water-based formula as this works best, alternatively we suggest purchasing a roller instead.

 Prepare the Wooden Floor